Our Values

 Atawhai Tōkeke

-It's easy — and reasonable — to have special concern for one's own family, friends or nation.
+It's easy — and understandable — to have special concern for your own family, friends or nation.
 But, when trying to do as much good as possible, it seems that we should give everyone's interests equal weight, no matter who they are or where or when they live.
 This means focusing on the groups who are most neglected: which usually means focusing on those who don’t have as much power to protect their own interests.

 Open-Mindedness